If your Lucky Bamboo leaves turn yellow, don’t let it ring an alarm in your head. We will help you turn your luck around.

 Caring For A Lucky Bamboo Whose Leaves Are Turning Yellow

 Begin with trimming the yellowing part of your Lucky Bamboos.
-This should stop the spread of the yellowing.
+This should stop the spread of the bamboo leaves turning yellow.

 Watch the rest of the plant to see if other parts start turning yellow.

-If your plants are getting too much sun, move it away from direct sunlight.
+If your plants get too much sun, move them away from direct sunlight.
 In most cases, these two things should take care of the yellowing.

-Another reason for yellow leaves can be overwatering.
+Another reason for lucky bamboo yellow leaves can be overwatering.
 Too much of anything is a bad thing, so make sure you water the plant as needed.

 If you still see a Lucky Bamboo leaf turning yellow, here are some other options.